shizzlefries/about-me/README.md

 ## **Notable Moments:**
 >Recieved third place in javelin on Track and Field day

->Discovered two asteroids in Asteroid CLub
+>Discovered two asteroids in Asteroid Club

 >Represented my school at the Greater Middlesex Conference's (GMC) annual competition for discus in 8th grade for track and field

 >Code Club's leader of Girls Who Code in 11th grade

+>Part of Astraea Robotics (FRC 6897) Mechanical Subteam